Easy Green Peppercorn Sauce Without Cream Recipe

 Then, add in some finely minced shallot and a bit of garlic (along with a very generous pinch of salt) and cook until softened – only about two minutes.

-Now, add some brined green peppercorns (can be found online here) that have been drained and rinsed.
+Now, add some brined green peppercorns (which can be found online here) that have been drained and rinsed.
 Then, remove the pan from the heat and pour over some brandy.

 Adding the peppercorns